Caroline Wozniacki: Juniors

-Professional career
+Professional

 2008: First WTA Tour title

 At the Australian Open, Wozniacki defeated Gisela Dulko and 21st seed Alona Bondarenko on her way to the round of 16, where she lost to the eventual finalist and fourth-seeded Ana Ivanovic.
 At the French Open, Wozniacki was seeded 30th, making this the first Grand Slam tournament in which she was seeded.
 She again lost in the third round to the eventual champion and world No. 2, Ana Ivanovic.
 At Wimbledon, she reached the third round, but lost to second-seeded Jelena Janković.

 Wozniacki won her first WTA Tour title at the Nordic Light Open in Stockholm without dropping a set, defeating fifth seed Anabel Medina Garrigues in the quarterfinals, top seed and world No. 10 Agnieszka Radwańska in the semifinals, and Vera Dushevina in the final.
 At the Summer Olympics in Beijing she beat world No. 12, Daniela Hantuchová, in the second round, but then lost to the eventual gold-medalist Elena Dementieva.
 Wozniacki won her second WTA Tour title at the New Haven Open, after defeating three seeded players, Dominika Cibulková, Marion Bartoli and Alizé Cornet, en route to the final, where she stunned world No. 11, Anna Chakvetadze.

 Wozniacki was the 21st seed at the US Open.
 She defeated world No. 14, Victoria Azarenka, in the third round, but lost to second-seeded and eventual runner-up Jelena Janković in the fourth round.
 At the China Open, she lost her opening match to Spaniard Anabel Medina Garrigues.
 However, she teamed up with Medina Garrigues to clinch the doubles title, defeating the Chinese duo of Han Xinyun and Xu Yifan.
 It was Wozniacki's first WTA doubles title.
 At the Tier III Japan Open, she was the top seed for the first time on the WTA Tour, and won her third career title, defeating Kaia Kanepi of Estonia in the final.
 Wozniacki then took part in the Danish Open, in her hometown of Odense.
-After a string of good performances, she won the tournament, beating world No. 64 Sofia Arvidsson in the final.
+After a string of good performances, she won the tournament, beating world No. 64, Sofia Arvidsson, in the final.

 Wozniacki's final win–loss record for the year (ITF matches included, exhibition matches not included) was 58–20 in singles and 8–9 in doubles.
 She ended the year ranked 12th in singles and 79th in doubles.
 She finished 13th in the race for the WTA Finals.
 She won the Newcomer of the Year award for 2008.